 How to choose and store guava?
 Check it out!

-Native to India, jackfruit is widely grown throughout the tropical regions worldwide.
-It is one of the largest fruits with a weight that can reach 120 pounds.
+Native to India, jackfruit is widely grown throughout tropical regions worldwide.
+It is included in the list of Indonesian fruits.
+Plus, jackfruit is one of the largest fruits with a weight that can reach 120 pounds.
 With thick and rough skin covering the outside, jackfruit has numerous round and stringy pods inside.